gfh31fgh2/get-users-from-lastpass/README.md

 # get-users-from-lastpass
-Getting users emails from lastpass by enterprise API
+Getting users emails from lastpass by Enterprise API